axcheron/axcheron.github.io/_otw/01_write-up-bandit-otw-wargame.md

 ---
-title: "[OTW] Write-up for the Bandit Wargame "
+title: "[OTW] Write-up for the Bandit Wargame"
+permalink: /writeups/otw/bandit/
 excerpt: "Quick write-up for the Bandit wargame from OverTheWire."
-tags:
-  - linux
-  - write-ups
-  - wargame
-  - otw
 ---

 ---